picture of pumpkins lit up on halloween night.

 Light up the night

 Nothing says spooky like dark and decorative lighting.
-To amp up the mood, try installing some Philips dimmable color light strips in the living room and outside.
-You can choose from 16 million colors — including purples, oranges and reds — all of which you can control with timers, smart controls and voice control.
-Don't forget to purchase some individuals smart lights as well to place inside your jack-o'-lanterns and other decorations to take them to the next level.
-Also, Hue has an array of smart outdoor lighting products, including spotlights, light bars, spot lights, wall light extension and pathway lights which can be linked together using the Hue app or voice commands using compatible Amazon Alexa, Apple HomeKit and Google Assistant enabled smart devices.
-(Check out The GearBrain, our smart home compatibility find engine to see the other compatible products that work with Philips Hue smart lights.)
+Install some Philips dimmable color light strips in the living room and outside to amp up the mood.
+You can choose from 16 million colors — including purples, oranges, and reds — all of which you can control with timers, smart controls, and voice control.
+Don't forget to purchase some individual smart lights as well to place inside your jack-o'-lanterns and other decorations to take them to the next level.
+Also, Hue has an array of smart outdoor lighting products, including spotlights, light bars, spotlights, wall light extensions, and pathway lights.
+These can be linked together using the Hue app or voice commands using compatible Amazon Alexa, Apple HomeKit, and Google Assistant-enabled smart devices.
+(Check out The GearBrain, our smart home compatibility find engine, to see the other compatible products that work with Philips Hue smart lights.)

 Picture of pot with fog coming out of the top from a anatari wiri 800 enabled fog machine.iStock

-Halloween can't get too far along without eerie fog seeping out of the woodworks.
-If you are looking to add some ghostly appearances to your living room and/or door step, a wireless fog machine is the way to go.
-There are hundreds of great options for this particular product, but if you want to control your hauntingly decorated home from your smart phone, consider a fog machine like the Antari WiFi 800 fog machine or Theefun Fog Machine with Wireless and Wired controls.
-Antari is compatible with iPhones and Androids and Theefun comes with a remote control so users can determine how much fog they want to produce and for how long.
+Halloween can't get too far along without eerie fog seeping out of the woodwork.
+If you want to add ghostly appearances to your living room and/or doorstep, a wireless DIY fog machine is the way to go.
+There are hundreds of great options for this particular product, but if you want to control your hauntingly decorated home from your smartphone, consider a fog machine like the Antari WiFi 800 fog machine or Theefun 2500CFM Fog Machine with Wireless Remote Control ($45.99 on Amazon.)
+Antari is compatible with iPhones and Androids, and Theefun comes with a remote control so users can determine how much fog they want to produce and for how long.

 picture of halloween partyiStock

-Picture of kids on halloween with motion sensors lighting up front porch.iStock
+Picture of kids on halloween with motion sensors lighting up front porch.Halloween scaresiStock

 Sense the scare

 Halloween is all about expecting the unexpected.
-With the Philips Hue Motion Sensor, you can sync up your Philips lights, Alexa and many other devices to set off a startling show when trick-or-treaters arrive at your door.
-You can also time sounds, lights and other effects to turn on and off at various moments if you don't plan on being home Halloween night, or control their intensity and frequency straight from a hiding spot indoors.
-Regardless of where you plan on setting up your haunted shop Oct.
-31, you can control your decorations all night long.
+With the Philips Hue Motion Sensor, you can sync up your Philips lights, Alexa, and many other devices to set off a startling show when trick-or-treaters arrive at your door.
+You can also time sounds, lights, and other effects to turn on and off at various moments if you don't plan on being home Halloween night or control their intensity and frequency straight from a hiding spot indoors.

-Picture of image projecting outside from ebox hand held projector.iStock
+Picture of image projecting outside from ebox hand held projector.Wireless Projector for HalloweeniStock

 Project your fear

-For more interactive Halloween effects, try getting ahold of a wireless projector, such as the Anker Nebula Capsule Smart Wi-Fi Mini Projector.
-You can download various moving graphic videos to the device, such as howling ghosts, that you can then play around various parts of your home.
+For more interactive Halloween effects, try getting ahold of a wireless projector, such as the NEBULA by Anker Mars 3 Outdoor Portable Projector.
+You can download various moving graphic videos to the device, such as howling ghosts, that you can then play around with various parts of your home.
 Project the Halloween creatures on your walls, hang up a sheet in the doorway for an entryway addition, or even project through the inside of your window and turn off the lights for people on the street to see your home's hauntings.
+The NEBULA by Anker Mars 3 Outdoor Portable Projector has a list price of $1,099.99 and is available on Amazon for $1,049.99, 5% off.
+If you want something a little less expensive, you can pick up NEBULA by Anker Capsule II Smart Portable Mini Projector with Wi-Fi and Bluetooth. for only $499.99 on Amazon.

-Check out The GearBrain, our smart home compatibility checker to see the other Halloween themed products that work with Google Assistant and Amazon Alexa enabled devices.
+Check out The GearBrain and our smart home compatibility find engine to see the other Halloween-themed products that work with Google Assistant and Amazon Alexa-enabled devices.

 How to Find Products in The GearBrain, Our Compatibility Find Engine for Smart Deviceswww.youtube.com